Recap: Doctor Who S 33 E 02 Dinosaurs On A Spaceship

 - “Don’t mess with Egyptian queens, Solomon; I hope you’re learned that now.”

-- Silk Hiding Steel: Although she never does any actual fighting, Nefertiti's fearlessness and imperious demeanor qualifies her as this.
+- Silk Hiding Steel: Although she never does any actual fighting, Nefertiti's fearlessness and imperious demeanour qualifies her as this.

 - Stock Dinosaurs: Ankylosaurs, Triceratops, Pteranodon, Raptors, and T. Rex.